helm/helm/docs/charts.md

 This is because when Helm installs/upgrades charts, the Kubernetes objects from the charts and all its dependencies are

-- aggregrated into a single set; then
+- aggregated into a single set; then
 - sorted by type followed by name; and then
 - created/updated in that order.